 We arrived in Hanoi, Vietnam late at night.
 The streets weren’t too crowded and it seemed to be a typical city vibe for 10 pm.
 There were a few pedestrians out and about and a light consistent traffic flow around our hostel.
 Little did we know what we would be in for the next morning when crossing the street in Vietnam!

 The next morning I awoke to the sound of rumbling traffic, scooters buzzing about, horns honking galore and what sounded like a blaring alarm, following by some sort of announcement on a megaphone.
 It was 7:00 am and I just had to go outside to see what all of the noise was about.
-I left Alan and Anya to sleep and down the 2 flights of stairs I went and out the front door to the street.
+I left Alan and our daughter to sleep and down the 2 flights of stairs I went and out the front door to the street.

 It was just a 2 lane road in the Old Quarter of Hanoi, but it was very active.
 I was amazed at how a few little hours could make such a difference.
 In my mind, it was way too early for commute traffic.
 I was apparently wrong.
 I looked to the left and to the right and it was a constant and rapid flow.
 As I glanced to my right, I noticed Gma Bev a couple of buildings down, leaning on the light post taking video of the traffic.